ashicheeze/securityapp/README.md

 Open `app/index.html` in a browser to view a simple page that displays a placeholder QR code.
 The code was generated using `app/generate_placeholder_qr_svg.py`.

+`app/scan_purchase.html` demonstrates scanning a QR code with the browser camera and sending the decoded user ID along with an item name to the `/purchase` endpoint.

 ## License